 Kitch-iti-kipi: Michigan’s Big Spring or Mirror of Heaven?

-This special spot is pure Michigan beauty at it’s most stunning.
-It’s 40-foot deep freshwater spring with water so crystal clear you can actually see all the way to bottom.
-It’s fun to catch glimpses of the fish congregating among the limestone bottom as they search for food, too.
+This brilliant, emerald green freshwater spring is pure Michigan beauty at it’s most stunning.
+More than 40 feet deep and 200 feet across, the water is so crystal clear that you can actually see all the way to bottom!

-Ride a See-through Raft Across The Big Spring
+Ride a See-through Raft Across Kitch-iti-Kipi, The Big Spring

-It’s easy to see why Kitch-iti-kipi is a top Michigan travel destination and the Upper Peninsula’s major tourist attraction: you’ll love the raft ride on the hand-operated viewing raft that allows you to traverse 200-foot wide natural spring and watch the water bubble up from fissured in the underlying limestone.
+Set inside Palms Book State Park in Schoolcraft County, you’ll love the raft ride on the hand-operated viewing raft that allows you to traverse natural spring while you watch the water bubble up from fissured in the underlying limestone.

 What IS Kitch-iti-kipi?

-The spring is approximately 200 feet across and 40 feet deep, and is characterized by it’s bright, emerald color that gives it an almost other-worldly look.
+The Big Spring is mesmerizing, characterized by it’s bright, emerald color that gives it an almost other-worldly look.

 Set deep in the wilderness of the U.P., approximately 10,000 gallons of water per minute gush up from small cracks in limestone lining the bottom of the spring.